Edible Landscape and

 How much does it cost?

 The cost of a design can vary a lot depending on the site and the client's needs, so this is a hard question to answer.
 We base all our design prices at an hourly rate, so the design price is basically a reflection of how many hours we estimate it will take to complete.
-Our designs typically range from $2500 to $3500, but can be more or less than that depending on the circumstances.
+Residential designs typically range from $3000 to $4500, but can be more or less than that depending on the circumstances.
+Farm and broadscale designs will typically be more, depending on the size and scope of the project.
 Generally, the larger the property and the more intricate the design proposal, the more expensive the design gets.
 After doing an initial site visit, we will give you a proposal for the design that will outline the exact costs for the design.

 I'm interested!
 How do we get started?